afronski/dotfiles/README.md

 ## Description

 Main repository of my configuration files.

-The most important directories:
+The most important one will be:

+- `emacs.d` - configuring *Emacs* from scratch, without any bootstrappers / frameworks.

+If you are interested in *Linux DIY*, have a look on `archlinux` branch, you may find there following configuration files:

 - `.xmonad` - if you're interested in configuration of alternative *window managers* (and if you're interested in *Haskell*).
 - `.emacs.d.old` - if you're interested how I've used and configured *Emacs Prelude* distribution (but, now I'm using *Spacemacs*).